 Why You Should Trust Us

-We have used parts or all of our selection of backcountry ski boots in locations all over the world.
+We have used backcountry ski boots in locations all over the world.
 From the western United States to Canada, Alaska, Peru, Argentina, Chile, and Europe, our testers encountered every type of snow and terrain conditions.
-We took these boots up just as much as down and found whatever limitations, quirks, or impressive qualities each pair brought to the table.
+We found whatever limitations, quirks, or impressive qualities each pair brought to the table.
 In addition to testing out in the wild, we measured, weighed, and flexed each boot in our lab to gain empirical data and see how manufacturer claims held up to our measurements.
 Our testing is ongoing and continuous.
 Through all of the Northern Hemisphere ski season (and beyond, travel climate allowing), we have tester boots out on the snow almost every day.
-One test round merges right into the next.

 Analysis and Test Results

 It is likely that you've already dished out for a pair of touring skis and some sweet AT bindings to go with them.
-Now you're looking at the up-to four-figure price tag of backcountry ski boots has you really prioritizing value as you shop for a pair of boots.
+Now you're prioritizing value as you look at the up-to four-figure price tag of backcountry ski boots.
 Worry not!
 We rounded up all the specs for the boots in our review and mapped them out specifically in terms of value.
 First, ski touring boot prices are consolidating.
 The best, most expensive ones aren't nearly as far from the least expensive as they used to be.
-This is largely due to a decrease at the top of the heap, though the least expensive boots have inched up too.
+This is largely due to a decrease at the top of the heap, though the least expensive boots have inched up, too.

-The high-value selections (Atomic Backland Carbon and Scarpa Maestrale RS) represent what we believe to be a great value.
-Further, each of these (and many others) has even less expensive versions that compromise on performance but save you even more money.
+The high-value selection (Scarpa Maestrale RS) represents what we believe to be a great value.
+Further, this supplier has an even less expensive version that compromise on performance but save you even more money.
 Value shopping for ski boots usually compromises performance and weight more than durability or fit.
-If the boot fits, less expensive options will do the trick, and you will grow accustomed to their particular performance trade-offs.
+If the boot fits, less expensive options will do the trick, and you will grow accustomed to their particular performance tradeoffs.
 In fact, less expensive boots are often more durable than the lightweight options at the top of the heap.

 Uphill Touring Performance